pedroaxl/opsworks-resque/README.md

 # Usage

-In your custom layer, you must add this recipes to each stage
+## Rails App Server layer type

+If you're using a _Rails App Server_ layer type you'll need to add the following custom recipes to your layer:

 **Setup**